 1. Choose a Topic to Teach

-The first and most crucial step in creating an online course is to pick a topic.
+The first and most crucial step to create online courses is to pick a topic.
 If you are a specialized teacher, then you must choose your subject as the Course topic.
 On the other hand, institutions can opt for trends in the market, like digital marketing.

 But, to create online marketing courses, you need onboard expert Internet marketers to prepare a comprehensive course that offers real value to the students, and actually drives enrollments like crazy.